gilliorem/grind/.ignore/notes.md

 push from home pc

 ### Commands
-prog cmd context arg
+cmd context arg
-grind ls event 10 // list the last 10 events saved grind log balance // print current wallet balance grind ls quest today `log the quest of the day (deadline today)` grind ls quest all // list all the quest grind ls both // list all the quest and the desire grind ls quest week // list the quest of the week (until deadline comming sunday) grind deadline // list the quest in a deadline order grind ls quest // list quest in a importance order grind ls yield // list yields from first to last chronologically grind ls quest urgent // list quest in order of importantecy grind recap print last 5 events, 5 desires and log wallet balance grind help display ascreen help with commin commsasm
+ls quest // list quest in a importance order ls event 10 // list the last 10 events saved log balance // print current wallet balance ls quest today `log the quest of the day (deadline today)` ls quest all // list all the quest ls both // list all the quest and the desire ls quest week // list the quest of the week (until deadline comming sunday) deadline // list the quest in a deadline order ls yield // list yields from first to last chronologically ls quest urgent // list quest in order of importantecy recap print last 5 events, 5 desires and log wallet balance add quest ID deadline important-level gold add desire ID cost complete quest ID yield desire ID help display ascreen help with commin commsasm

 ### Tokens
 program